Video Game / Penn and Teller's Smoke and Mirrors

 - Buzz Bombers: Claims to be a demo for an "upcoming" two-player arcade shooter.

 - What's Your Sign: Penn & Teller uses the Personometer to determine the player's sign as well as his/her birthday.

 - Sun Scorcher: A space shooter which involves the use of "thermographics", as well as unskippable disclaimers that such features make the screen dangerous to touch.

 - Smoke and Mirrors: An adventure game of sorts where a magical duo called Stinkbomb and Rot claims that magic exists and become sensational.
 The goal is to have Penn & Teller go around town, make their way through and head back to Las Vegas in order to expose Stinkbomb and Rot as frauds.
 Comes in Normal and Impossible difficulties.

 The minigames contain examples of:

 - All There in the Manual: The elements of the game are not immediately obvious to those who just catch a glimpse at the game.
-The manual is designed so the owner can set up the tricks in order to fool his friends.
+The manual is designed so the owner can set up the tricks in order to fool their friends.

-- Driving Game: The famous Desert Bus minigame simulating an eight-hour drive from Tucson to Las Vegas — in real time, with no pause button, in a bus with a top speed of 45 mph and a tendency for the steering to drift (which meant that you couldn't just leave it running unattended or the bus would crash — whereupon it would be towed back to Tucson, still in real time, and you'd have to start again).
+- Driving Game: The infamous Desert Bus minigame simulating an eight-hour drive from Tucson to Las Vegas — in real time, with no pause button, in a bus with a top speed of 45 mph and a tendency for the steering to drift (which meant that you couldn't just leave it running unattended or the bus would crash — whereupon it would be towed back to Tucson, still in real time, and you'd have to start again).

 - Eye Beams: In Smoke and Mirror, the Impossible difficulty setting has the player run into Lou Reed after one screen, who will shoot beams from his eyes at the player, who in turn is instantly killed.